ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-date/index.md

 title: "Date Component"
 ---

-You can create your own date components, and ag-Grid will use them every time it needs to ask the user for a date value.
+You can create your own date components, and AG Grid will use them every time it needs to ask the user for a date value.
 The date components are currently used in **date filters**.

 By default the grid will use the browser provided date picker for Chrome and Firefox (as we think it's nice), but for all other browsers it will just provide a simple text field.
-You can use your own date picker to ag-Grid by providing a custom Date Component via the grid property `dateComponent` as follows:
+You can use your own date picker to AG Grid by providing a custom Date Component via the grid property `dateComponent` as follows:

 ```js